threadi/wp-personio-integration-light/doc/embed.md

 # Embed Personio positions

+## Requirements

+* installed and activated plugin Personio Integration Light
+* installed and activated plugin Personio Integration Pro including valid license
+* enable the pro extension oEmbed and activate it in the settings

 ## Scenario

 You want to embed positions from your own WordPress-website A in another WordPress-website B.